nitsc/spell-from-ThreeBodyTrilogy/py-program/README.md

-The python file was using my local computer's absolute path, but now I can't upload it in time to change it, so you can change the path yourselves.
+The python file was originally using the absolute path of my local computer.
+Now it's too late to upload to GitHub to change the path, so you guys can change the path yourselves.